 Will there be a large scar after my thigh lift?

 Yes, a scar will form along the thigh lift incision line.
-However, Dr. Ortega places the scar in the inner leg and groin crease to make it less visible.
+However, Dr. Simon places the scar in the inner leg and groin crease to make it less visible.
 She will also recommend scar management practices as appropriate.
 Over time, the scar will fade somewhat, although it will remain visible.

 When can I return to work after my thigh lift?